 Each project within qTest Manager has its own Test Plan in which you can define the high-level milestones and testing objectives.
-Inside the Test Plan, you can define the start and end dates for each release and build and specify any testing goals that may be involved.
-Once the releases and builds have been created, you can add specific requirements to the release and/or build scope.
+Inside the Test Plan, you can both define the start and end dates for each release and build and specify any testing goals that may be involved.
+Once you create releases and builds, you can add specific requirements to the release and/or build scope.

-If your team uses an external ALM such as JIRA, Rally, or VersionOne, the release plan will likely have been established already in the other tool.
+Note: If your team uses an external ALM such as JIRA, Rally, or VersionOne, the release plan was likely established already in that external ALM.
 If that is the case, feel free to use the Test Plan as a lightweight feature to create the releases as “containers” to build actual plans in Test Execution.

 Create a Release

-Creating releases in the Test Plan allows you to show high-level milestones and incorporate pertinent release notes.
-The releases that are created in the Test Plan module will also display automatically into the Test Execution area, which will allow you to build a granular hierarchy to organize test execution activities.
+Creating releases in the Test Plan allows you to show high-level milestones and incorporate release notes.
+Releases created in the Test Plan module will also automatically display in the Test Execution area; this allows you to build a granular hierarchy to organize test execution activities.

 - Select the Test Plan module, then click the New Release icon in the left panel.